LrWm3/jellyseer-webos/README.md

 ## License

-All Jellyfin webOS code is licensed under the MPL 2.0 license, some parts incorporate content licensed under the Apache 2.0 license.
-All images are taken from and licensed under the same license as https://github.com/jellyfin/jellyfin-ux.
+All Jellyseer code is licensed under the [MIT License](https://github.com/Fallenbagel/jellyseerr/blob/develop/LICENSE).

+As a fork, all Jellyseer webos code is licensed under the MPL License 2.0.

+All images are taken from and licensed under the same license as https://github.com/jellyfin/jellyfin-web.

 ---